yury-s/playwright/bidi.md

 - How to create a 'sandbox' aka isolated world?

+- no way to pass overridden 'referrer' in goto()

 ## Problems
 - about:blank page is required for firefox to not close even in headless! (use --silent?)